-See our previous post for further explanation and interaction with other routes
+See our previous post for further explanations and interaction with other routes

-- Where the bus turn back and make their lay-over
+- Where the buses turn back and make their lay-over

 As we have seen before, we extend the route up to Hasting#Main (lay over on Gore), to connect the downtown routes with the Hasting and Main route.

 A consequence of this proposal, is that it introduces bus services redundancies with the Translink option C1 (routes #3 and #8 on Pender): it provides a reason to short turn those bus at the north end of Main.

 Short turning of the bus 3 is something which has been done in 2008, but Translink has reverted this in face of public hostility at a time it was not as actively as now looking for better operation efficiencies.
 In 2014, the short turning of artics bus #3 and #8